-Join Mike Rankin for an in-depth discussion in this video Using the Media panel, part of InDesign CC: Interactive Document Fundamentals (2014).
+Join Mike Rankin for an in-depth discussion in this video Using the Media panel, part of InDesign CC 2014: Interactive Documents.

 Video can help to make your interactive documents more engaging in ways that no other content can match.
 And the good news is placing videos into your InDesign documents is no harder than placing a photograph.
 Plus you can use the Media panel to control the appearance and playback of your video, and preview how it looks.
 So let's take a look at the controls inside the Media panel.
 Here in my InDesign document I have a page where I'd like to add a video.
 To place the video in my layout I can just choose File place or I can use the Media panel.

 So, I'll open the Media panel, down at the bottom there's a button I can click to place a video so, I'll go to the Links folder inside the Exercise files.
 Scroll down.
 And I'll choose roux.mp4.
 And click Open.
 I get a loaded cursor.
 I'll just click in my layout, and place the video.
 Now at the top of the Media panel, I have a preview of the video I can play.
 And I can see it's two minutes and 22 seconds long.

 I can turn the audio on or off.
 (MUSIC).
 And I can drag the scrubber bar around to jump to a different part of the video.
 I also have options I can set, including one to make the video start playing as soon as the page is viewed.
 And I can make it loop, but notice that this control doesn't work in interactive PDF.
 Also notice on the page, the frame containing the video is black, just like the first frame of the movie.